cmoesgaard/curl/docs/EXPERIMENTAL.md

  - The Hyper HTTP backend
  - HTTP/3 support and options
- - CURLSSLOPT_NATIVE_CA (No configure option, feature built in when supported)
+ - CARLSSLOPT_NATIVE_CA (No configure option, feature built in when supported)
  - HSTS support and options